fpaupier/tensorflow-serving_sidecar/docs/setup.md

 # Project setup

-A few steps are required to test setup your local working environment.
+A few setup steps are required.
 I detail the installation process step by step :

 1. Install docker
 2. Setup a working python environment
 3. Install Google Protocol Buffers libraries
-4. Get tensorflow serving image
+4. Get `tensorflow-serving` docker image
-5. Download a sample model for serving
+5. Download a sample object detection model for serving (_All the tutorial will use this model_)

 ## 1. Install docker

-_Skip this step if you already have Docker installed on your machine_

 `tensorflow-serving` is provided by google as a containerized application.
 We will use `Docker` to create and run our machine learning applications containers.